NLnetLabs/routinator/README.md

 form of local filters and additions, you can specify this in a file using JSON notation according to the [SLURM](https://tools.ietf.org/html/rfc8416) standard.
 You can find two example files in `/test/slurm`.
+Use the `-x` option to refer to your file with local exceptions.

 When playing with these options, you might find `-n` useful.
 It will cause Routinator to skip the rsync-ing of the repository – which should